TalicZealot/SotnRandoTools/.github/ISSUE_TEMPLATE/bug_report.md

 Please use this template for any bugs or problems you encounter using the tools and label the issue appropriately.
 Fill as many of the fields listed below as possible.

+# Error:
+If an error popped up paste a screenshot of it or the error message.

 # Bug description:
 Provide information relevant to the bug.
 The more information provided, the easier it is to reproduce the bug.